-To evaluate whether the impact of financial assets may vary by type of asset, separate measures were created for liquid financial assets, which are most commonly tapped to purchase a home, and other asset classes.
-Each of the asset classes and the measures used to capture them are discussed, in turn, in the following paragraphs.
+In order to evaluate whether the impact of financial assets may vary by type of asset, separate measures were created for liquid financial assets, which are most commonly tapped to purchase a home, and other asset classes.
+Each of the asset classes and the measures used to capture them are discussed in turn below.

-Liquid Financial Assets.
-The components of the liquid financial assets variable include the following:
+Liquid Financial Assets

-- Equity owned in other financial investments. - The face value of U.S. savings bonds. - The amount in a joint, noninterest-earning checking account. - The amount in an individual, noninterest-earning checking account.
+The components of the liquid financial assets variable include:

-- Interest-earning assets held in banking institutions. - Interest-earning assets held at other institutions. - Equity in stocks and mutual fund shares. - Equity in IRAs and Keogh accounts.
+- Equity owned in other financial investments; - Face value of U.S. savings bonds; - Amount in joint, non-interest earning checking account; - Amount in individual, non-interest earning checking account; - Interest earning assets held in banking institutions; - Interest earning assets held at other institutions; - Equity in stocks and mutual fund shares; and - Equity in IRA and KEOGH accounts.17